fechanique/cordova-plugin-fcm/README.md

 - 1.b Application is in background:
  - The user receives the notification message in its device notification bar.
  - The user taps the notification and the application is opened.
- - The user receives the notification data in the JavaScript callback.
+ - The user receives the notification data in the JavaScript callback'.

 ##License
 ```